Skip to Content

 Methodology

-• Current information: All information in this article reflects tax processing standards and requirements for the 2025 tax filing season.
-Tax laws, processing procedures, and timelines may change, and readers should verify current requirements with the IRS or qualified tax professionals.
+• Current information: All information in this article reflects tax processing standards and requirements for the 2026 filing season (tax year 2025).

 Written byJacob Wade